-Businesses, investors, accountants, and regulators – we are all on a journey to find the right assurance over the right information in the financial statements, the rest of the annual report, and beyond.
+Businesses and those who run them, investors and other stakeholders, accountants and regulators are all on a journey to find the right assurance over the right information.

 The Audit and Assurance Innovation Panel (TAAIP) has taken a closer look at milestones on the assurance journey, sharing existing best practice and innovative thinking to help assurance providers find their way.